pumpncode/sarcpot-mod/README.md

   <summary>Enhancements</summary>
       -Strawberry Cards: Retriggers twice, then deactivates.
 You'll need to let it catch it's breath by not playing it for one round<br/>
       -Slime Cards: Create a Plort when scored, a tiny consumable that earns you $2 when used.
 Simple as that! <br/>
+      -Luminice Cards: They don't do much on their own, but upgrade every card with permanent mult and chips when scored!  <br/>
       -Flow Cards: X1.2 Chips, plus X0.1 Chips for every other card you managed to flow in your hand<br/>

 </details>